bhai840/crud-microservices/README.md

 | RxJava           | Netflix EVCache    | NPM          |

 ## Running with Docker
-The docker-compose file starts everything needed to have the 'crudmicroservices' up and running.
-First we have to build the project and generate the images for each service, for this just run the script 'build-docker-images'
+The [docker-compose](https://github.com/rochapaulo/crud-microservices/blob/master/docker-compose.yml) file starts everything needed to have the 'crudmicroservices' up and running.
+First we have to build the project and generate the images for each service, for this just run the script [build-docker-images](https://github.com/rochapaulo/crud-microservices/blob/master/build-docker-images.sh)

 ```sh
 $ sh build-docker-images.sh